potjerodekool/nabu/compiler/README.md

 # Transform phase
 Run the transformers (io.github.potjerodekool.nabu.compiler.transform.CodeTransformer) which are present on the classpath of the compiler.

-After this phase is complete the resolve phase will be executed again.

 # Check phase
 Check the compilation units for unresolved symbols(methods, fields, etc.) and types.